pramodkumarkarn/hugo-pk/README.md

 ## Deployment
 NOTE: I've also packaged this one into a script called `deploy.sh`

-`hugo ; s3cmd sync public/ s3://www.peterkappus.com --delete-removed -P --rexclude=.git*`
+`hugo; s3cmd sync -r --delete-removed -P --exclude=.git* public/ s3://www.peterkappus.com`

 This will generate files with hugo, s3 synch the public folder to my site, delete any removed files and make the new files public (`-P`).
 The `--rexclude=.git*` prevents the git files in the subdirectory (e.g. Spamwords) from being uploaded